plison/cyberrisk/CONTRIBUTING.md

 ## License

-As pr. the [Github terms-of-service](https://github.com/github/site-policy/blob/1263bf0164cfe60d0900e70ba9126855c7c23c6c/Policies/github-terms-of-service.md#6-contributions-under-repository-license) any code contributed to the projects is licensed under the [LICENSE](LICENSE) if the main repository.
+As pr. the [Github terms-of-service](https://github.com/github/site-policy/blob/1263bf0164cfe60d0900e70ba9126855c7c23c6c/Policies/github-terms-of-service.md#6-contributions-under-repository-license) any code contributed to the projects is licensed under the [LICENSE](LICENSE) of the main repository.